 Miss J. Stubbs – Lead Teacher of Geography

-At KS3, students are encouraged to consider what places are like and how the past helps to explain the present and predict the future.
+At KS3, pupils are encouraged to consider what places are like and how the past helps to explain the present and predict the future.
 The curriculum aims to expand their world knowledge of places and locations, designed for them to enjoy their lessons, fully engaging them in their learning about a rich and diverse world.

 KS3 Topic Overview and Assessment